terriblefire/arcade/README.md

 ## Seibu HB-41

 Taken from Gurudumps schematic (Taken from https://gurudumps.otenko.com/re/ ) but as there was no gerbers or shop to buy the board I spent an hour producing a board layout for me (all the components have the same labels) and designed the board to be preassembled on one side by JLCPCB.

+## TC0060DCA - Digitally Controlled Attenuator for Taito.

+Fresh design of the TC0060DCA.
+Only tested with opwolf so far.
+No documentation on what V_B is in the pinout so it is NC.